dmmf1g15/BigN/README.md

   -This will take a day or two to run.
 It will generate store_iterate1.mat and store_iterate2.mat

 4) See plot_store.m in the repo as an example how to process this data.
 It can also be processed using python function scipy.io.loadmat
+5) gen_2050.py is an example of how to run multiple years in one script on iridis4